 With an international airport, Cairns city is connected domestically and globally making it an attractive study destination for both domestic and international students alike.
 Boasting world-class food, affordable accommodation and a diverse cultural scene, Cairns attracts more than 2.7 million domestic and international holiday-makers each year.

 Cairns has an eclectic art and cultural scene.
 The region is brought to life with a host of festivals, events and experiences.
 These include Chinese New Year celebrations, the Cairns Airport Adventure Festival, Ironman Asia-Pacific Championships, Cairns Festival, Cairns Amateurs and the Cairns Tennis International.
 CQUni Cairns is a proud sponsor of the Understory Film Festival – a short film festival for FNQ filmmakers.
 Weekend markets present a celebration of the senses with colour, fashion, arts, crafts, textiles and tasty tropical fruits and homemade treats.
 Each year Cairns is host to a talented line-up of local and touring live performances to further enhance the vibrant arts and cultural scene.

 Cairns acts as a gateway to the nearby Atherton Tablelands, Daintree and Wet Tropics rainforest, and the outback Savannah region beyond the Great Dividing Range.
 Our environment encourages outdoor activities and adventure, and Cairns’ boasts a plethora of outdoor experiences through its sporting clubs and facilities, extensive cycleways, botanical gardens and parklands, tropical beaches, rainforest walking trails and waterfalls.

 Local history and heritage are important aspects of any community and the Cairns region has a rich and diverse history.
 Cairns is the traditional homeland of the Yirrganydji people – an indigenous rainforest and coastal culture belonging to the Djabugay language group of Far North Queensland.
 The Yirrganydji territory comprised of the coastal strip of land between the areas now known as Cairns and Port Douglas.
 There are many opportunities to embrace our unique tropical culture through art exhibitions at the Tanks Arts Centre, Cairns Regional Gallery and Bulmba-ja or through historic artefacts and stories told through the Cairns Museum.

-Corner Abbott and Shields Streets, Cairns QLD 4870
+Corner Abbott Street and Shields Street, Cairns QLD 4870